The 10 Best Colored Pencil Sets

 video play icon

 This wiki has been updated 33 times since it was first published in January of 2016.
 Whether you're looking for a fun pastime for your kids or are a serious artist or art student needing supplies, one of these colored pencil sets should suit you nicely.
 We've included both affordable and professional-quality options, as well as wax- and oil-based versions.
 You can use these to craft your latest masterpiece or to simply de-stress with an engaging coloring book.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 1. Faber-Castell Polychromos 120